gliderlabs/registrator/README.md

 By default, it can register services without any user-defined metadata.
 This means it works with *any* container, but allows the container author or Docker operator to override/customize the service definitions.

+## Getting Registrator

+You can get the latest release of Registrator via Docker Hub:

+	$ docker pull gliderlabs/registrator:latest

+You can pull the last build in `master` with the `master` tag.
+If you want to get a specific release, you can download the release artifact listed in [Releases](https://github.com/gliderlabs/registrator/releases) and `docker load` them:

+	$ curl -s https://dl.gliderlabs.com/registrator/v5.tgz | docker load

 ## Starting Registrator

-Registrator assumes the default Docker socket at `file:///var/run/docker.sock` or you can override it with `DOCKER_HOST`.
-The only  mandatory argument is a registry URI, which specifies and configures the registry backend to use.

-	$ registrator <registry-uri>
+Registrator was designed to just be run as a container.
+You must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:

+	$ docker run -d \
+		-v /var/run/docker.sock:/tmp/docker.sock \
+		-h $HOSTNAME gliderlabs/registrator <registry-uri>

 By default, when registering a service, registrator will assign the service address by attempting to resolve the current hostname.
 If you would like to force the service address to be a specific address, you can specify the `-ip` argument.

 If the argument `-internal` is passed, registrator will register the docker0 internal ip and port instead of the host mapped ones. (etcd and consul only for now)

 The consul backend does not support automatic expiry of stale registrations after some TTL.
 Instead, TTL checks must be configured (see below).
 For backends that do support TTL expiry, registrator can be started with the `-ttl` and `-ttl-refresh` arguments (both disabled by default).

-Registrator was designed to just be run as a container.
-You must pass the Docker socket file as a mount to `/tmp/docker.sock`, and it's a good idea to set the hostname to the machine host:

-	$ docker run -d \
-		-v /var/run/docker.sock:/tmp/docker.sock \
-		-h $HOSTNAME progrium/registrator <registry-uri>

 ### Registry URIs